nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 - `"--noreload"` - Prevents Django from restarting (which can interfere with debugging)
 - `"django": true` - Enables Django-specific debugging features

-### Step 10: Start Debugging Django
+### Step 11: Start Debugging Django

 Here's the moment of truth!
-We'll start our Django app with the debugger:
+We'll start Django with the integrated debugger:

 1. **In VS Code** (now connected to the container), press **F5**